saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 The language doc mentions the entire list of primitive types [here](https://doc.rust-lang.org/std/index.html#primitives).
 It does a good job of thoroughly explaining all the types and there behaviors.
 I will cover most of the primitive types in future posts.

+However, there is one last thing I want touch on: copy semantics and move semantics.

+## Copy semantics and move semantics

-However, because it was so confusing to me when I was starting out with Rust, I think is worth pointing out is that all primitive types share a few common traits.
+I wanted to include this right at the begging because it was so confusing to me when I was starting out with Rust.
+All primitive types share a few common traits.
 In Rust, traits are used to define shared behavior.
 One particularly interesting trait for the primitive types is the `Copy` trait.

-## Copy semantics and move semantics

 Types that have the copy traits are said to have `copy semantics`.
 What this means is that when you pass them into a function, you pass a copy of that value into that function.